BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ![biomimicry examples, including a bird flying on top of another bird supposedly inspiring the space shuttle carrier](./biomimicry.png)

 So let's take a look at nature to see how translation is solved.
-After hundreds of millions of years of natural selection and mutation, the human translator appeared. *Using David Attenborough's voice* Let's observe the human translator in their natural habitat to see what we can learn.
+After hundreds of millions of years of natural selection and mutation, the human translator appeared.

+*Using David Attenborough's voice*

+Let's observe human translators in their natural habitat to see what we can learn.

 The first observation is obvious: a translator does not work on the entire book all at once.
 By focusing on a smaller passage, we can direct our attention to the local challenges of the passage.

 *Ok, but how do we handle long range consistency then?
 Passages are related to one another.*

 For human translators, consistency comes from recalling earlier translation decisions.
 Those decisions can range from a consistent translation for a character name to more abstract decisions about the style to be used in a given context.

-*Right, but isn't there a risk that a mis-translation early on having cascading consequences later in the translation?*
+*Right, but isn't there a risk of a mis-translation early on having cascading consequences later in the translation?*

 Human translators will proof-read their ongoing work and will reference the source material again to double check pending decisions.
 Once the proof-reading yields diminishing returns, go translate the next passage.